khu2712/Khuzaima-Portfolio-Projects/content/home/hero.md

 +++
 ## **Khuzaima Ali Khan**

-A Senior Electrical Engineering student at Habib University, passionate about learning, innovating, and exploring.
+An Electrical Engineering graduated from Habib University, passionate about learning, innovating, and exploring.
 With deep expertise in Power Electronics Converters, Electric Vehicles, and Principles of Feedback Control, I excel in programming, simulation, and system design.
-Skilled in power system analysis and designing, FPGA-In-Loop/HIL simulations, and computer-aided design, Research interests also include Renewable Energy Integration, Smart Grids, and Power System Analysis and Protections along with emerging technologies like Large Language Models.
+Skilled in power system analysis and designing, FPGA-In-Loop/HIL simulations, and computer-aided design, Research interests also include Power Electronics, Control Systems and Electric Vehicles along with emerging technologies like AI and Large Language Models.

 ### **Interests**
 - Power Electronics